Nagasaki

 Moji and the Senbutsu Limestone Caves

-We took a chance and signed up for Windstar's first-ever excursion to the Senbutsu Limestone caves.
-Supposedly an easy stroll through the caves, just ankle-deep water and marketed as "a photographer's dream."
-Sign me up!
+We took a chance and signed up for Windstar's first-ever excursion to the Senbutsu Limestone caves from the town of Moji.
+Supposedly an easy walk through the caves, just a stroll in ankle-deep water and marketed as "a photographer's dream."